Niximkk/f-nemo/README.md

 </a>

 ## My Fucking Changelog
-* We are now using NimBLE, which is lighter and slightly better.
+* ✨ We are now using NimBLE, which is lighter and slightly better.
-* Fixed an issue related with Samsung BLE Spam.
+* 🔨 Fixed an issue related with Samsung BLE Spam.
-* Minor fixes and changes (no one cares).
+* 🔨 Minor fixes and changes (no one cares).

-## My Fucking ToDo list
-* Save IR Codes to SD Card.
-* Add 433Mhz Related features. (@elit3snip3r is working on it)

 ## Read this fucking FAQ
-* Q: Will you publish it on M5burner?
+* ❔ Will you publish it on M5burner or release bin's?
   * Hell nah, compile it yourself.
 (And customize the code)
-* Q: Will you create releases with .bin's?
-  * Nuh uh.
-* Q: Why is your code shitty?
+* ❔ Why is your code shitty?
   * Cuz its my personal version of nemo, just dont use it.
-* Q: What if i dont know how to compile it?
+* ❔ What if i dont know how to compile it?
-  * [Youtube](https://www.youtube.com/), [Fucking Readme](https://github.com/Niximkk/fuck-nemo#building-from-source) etc...
-You will figure it out.
-* Q: I cant compile it! :(
-  * Womp womp.
+  * You can find a tutorial at [Azur Firmware's Server](https://discord.gg/d8dHNh5F74).

-## Features
+## Fucking Features
-[❕] No changes [❗] Changes
+[🔨] Broken [🌱] WIP
+* ✨ Infrared:
-* ❕ [TV B-Gone](http://www.righto.com/2010/11/improved-arduino-tv-b-gone.html) Shut off many infrared-controlled TVs, projectors and other devices.
+  * [TV B-Gone](http://www.righto.com/2010/11/improved-arduino-tv-b-gone.html) Shut off many infrared-controlled TVs, projectors and other devices.
-* ❗ [IR_Replay](https://github.com/FlasherTwelve/IR_Replay) Copy and send IR Codes (Need an [external module](https://github.com/Arduino-IRremote/Arduino-IRremote/blob/master/pictures/IRReceiverPinout.jpg)).
+  * 🌱 [IR_Replay](https://github.com/FlasherTwelve/IR_Replay) Copy and send IR Codes (Need an [external module](https://github.com/Arduino-IRremote/Arduino-IRremote/blob/master/pictures/IRReceiverPinout.jpg)).
-* ❗ [Flipper IR File](https://github.com/Lucaslhm/Flipper-IRDB) Flipper IR File support (sd card needed).
+  * 🔨 [Flipper IR File](https://github.com/Lucaslhm/Flipper-IRDB) Flipper IR File support (sd card needed).
-* ❗ [AppleJuice](https://github.com/ECTO-1A/AppleJuice) iOS Bluetooth device pairing spam (With random MAC Address)
-* ❗ Bluetooth device notification spamming for SwiftPair (Windows), Android and Samsung (With random MAC Address)
+* ✨ BLE Spam:
+  * AppleJuice (IOS).
+  * SwiftPair (Windows).
+  * Google (Android).
+  * Samsung (Well, Samsung).
+  * Maelstrom (Combined).
+* ✨ Wifi:
-* ❕ WiFi Spam - Funny SSIDs, WiFi Rickrolling, and a Random mode that creates hundreds of randomly-named SSIDs per minute
+  *  WiFi Spam - Funny SSIDs, WiFi Rickrolling, and a Random mode that creates hundreds of randomly-named SSIDs per minute.
-* ❗ WiFi Evil Portal - A captive portal that tries to social engineer email credentials - saves usernames and passwords to SD Card (if inserted into a supported reader)
+  *  WiFi Evil Portal - A captive portal that tries to social engineer email credentials - saves usernames and passwords to SD Card.
-* ❕ WiFi SSID Scanner - Display 2.4 GHz SSIDs nearby, get information about them, and even clone the SSIDs in Evil Portal
+  *  WiFi SSID Scanner - Display 2.4 GHz SSIDs nearby, get information about them, and even clone the SSIDs in Evil Portal
+* ✨ Misc:
-* ❗ User-adjustable 24 Hour digital clock backed by the M5 Stick RTC so it holds relatively stable time even in deep sleep and low battery mode
+  *  User-adjustable 24 Hour digital clock backed by the M5 Stick RTC with a notification bar.
-* ❕ EEPROM-backed Settings for rotation, brightness, automatic dimming and Evil Portal SSID
+  *  EEPROM-backed Settings for rotation, brightness, automatic dimming and Evil Portal SSID.
-* ❗ Battery level and Clock at the main menu.
+  *  Notification bar at the main menu.
-* ❗ Credits in settings menu
+  *  Credits in settings menu and bootscreen redesigned.

+### Soon...

+* 🪽 433Mhz:
+  *  Jammer.
+  *  Read Signals.
+  *  Save Signals.
+  *  Emulate Signals.
+* 🪽 Wifi:
+  *  Deauth Bomb/Spam - Deauth every network in range.
+  *  Packet Sniffer.
+* 🪽 BLE:
+  *  Sniffer.
+  *  Detect Card Skimmers.

 ## ⚠️ How to use Flipper IR codes
 - Go to the Flipper-IRDB repo and get your codes.